Langtang Vallay Trek

 Permits for Langtang Trek

-You need to acquire two kinds of permits for Langtang Valley Trek.
-They are ) a TIMS Card and 2) a Langtang National Park Permit (LNPP).
-A TIMS card ensures your safety, and LNPP is because you are trekking in the protected area.
+You need to acquire two kinds of permits for the Langtang Valley Trek.
+They are a TIMS Card and 2) a Langtang National Park Permit (LNPP).
+A TIMS card ensures your safety, and an LNPP is required because you are trekking in the protected area.

 Note: Children below 10 years old don’t need to obtain the National Park Permits.